Vishwa-NextTrialAI/demopyfile/README.md

 # demopyfile
  Python program to check if
-# given number is prime or not
+# given numbers is prime or not

 num = 11